-This recipe resulted from my desired to recreate my favorite macaron in the whole wide world: Pierre Hermé’s Mogador, in which a milk chocolate ganache is delightfully infused with exotic passion fruit.
+This recipe for Milk Chocolate Passion Fruit French Macarons resulted from my desire to recreate my favorite macaron in the whole wide world: Pierre Hermé’s Mogador, in which a milk chocolate ganache is delightfully infused with exotic passion fruit.
 It’s one of Hermé’s grands classiques, which includes his most straightforward but most popular macarons.
 My version is almost as transporting as Hermé’s; in fact, the only thing that would make biting into this macaron better is enjoying it in a street of Paris.

 For the milk chocolate and passion fruit ganache: Cut the passion fruits in half, and scoop the seeds into a fine-mesh strainer set over a measuring cup.
 Using the back of a spoon, press, scrape, and press the seeds again against the strainer to extract as much juice as you can.
 You should get about 1 tbsp (15 ml) juice per passion fruit.

 In a double boiler or the microwave (at the lowest heat setting), melt the milk chocolate and butter together.
 Add the passion fruit juice and kosher salt.
 Mix well, take off the heat and transfer to an airtight container.
 Set aside until ready to assemble the macarons.You can refrigerate the ganache if you want it to firm up faster.
 (The ganache can be made ahead; refrigerate, but make sure to return to room temperature at least an hour before using.)

 For the macaron shells: *Return the egg whites to room temperature at least an hour before making the macaron shells.*